top of page

 Cupping Bath

 Cupping pulls blood to a region to stimulate healing.
 It is effective at stretching tight fascia and muscles.
 Cupping helps the tissue develop new blood flow and stimulates the healing process.
-Cupping is generally painless, and many versions of Cupping can be found in different cultures such as; Latin America, Europe, the Middle East and Asia.
+It's generally painless, and many versions of Cupping can be found in different cultures such as; Latin America, Europe, the Middle East and Asia.

 • Increasing circulation which increases oxygenation and nutrient levels within tissue